verbb/events/docs/feature-tour/ticket-check-in.md

 ### Custom Template

 The template returned by this controller can be changed to a custom one of your choosing.
-Use ths [checkinTemplate](https://verbb.io/craft-plugins/events/docs/get-started/configuration) config variable.
+Use this [checkinTemplate](https://verbb.io/craft-plugins/events/docs/get-started/configuration) config variable.
 In this instance, you could provide a template to show the appropriate response in a way that suits your site.

 An example of this template could be the following: